-The Medical Rehab Team
+The Rehabilitation Team

 The treatment of a patient after a stroke is multidisciplinary, requiring the support of several members of a team of medical professionals.
 These include rehabilitation specialists; rehabilitation nurses; physical, occupational, recreation, speech and language therapists and mental health professionals.